DBJDBJ/dbj.cond/man.md

 console.log( dbj.cond.comparator ) ;
 // shows: function (a, b) {return a === b; }
 ```
-Default comparison used is one of strict equality.
-This is the function used to compare the first dbj.cond
-argument to the first element of the pairs that might follow.
+The default comparison used is one of strict equality.
+This is the function used to compare the first dbj.cond argument to the first element of the pairs that might follow.
 The last argument is the fallback value, used if there is no match.
 Processing stops on the first match found.

  ## Beyond the basics: complex comparators

- User defined comparators are probably the most powerfull feature of dbj.cond().
+ User-defined comparators are probably the most powerful feature of dbj.cond().
 Using dbj.cond() it is easy to change the comparator function.

 As from version 3.0.0 we do not package complex/deep comparators with dbj.cond.
-Complex comparators are powerfull but seldom used.
-Thus for a very fast and comfortable usage you
-do not need them and you do not need complex code behind.
+Complex comparators are powerful but seldom used.
+Thus for a very fast and comfortable usage, you do not need them and you do not need complex code behind them.

-### Complex comparators are still feasible, powefull and available.
+### Complex comparators are still feasible, powerful, and available.

 They are in the separate NPM package:
 <a href="https://www.npmjs.com/package/dbj.cond.comparators" target="_blank">'dbj.cond.comparators'</a>.